yehia67/documentation/iot/0.1/sbc/introduction/get-started.md

 - A Linux PC with an SSH client.
 In this guide, we use Ubuntu, but you can use other Linux distributions or macOS.

 :::info:Windows users
-if your device has a Windows operating system, you can use [a virtual machine (VM)](root://general/0.1/how-to-guides/set-up-virtual-machine.md) or the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If your device has a Windows operating system, you can use [a virtual machine (VM)](root://general/0.1/how-to-guides/set-up-virtual-machine.md) or the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 :::

 - A keyboard and a monitor (optional)